School of Music, Theatre and Dance at the University of Michigan

 Vocal Arts Institute

 Students particularly interested in solo repertoire can apply for the MPulse Vocal Arts Institute Solo Voice Track.
-The VAI Solo Voice Track is in addition to the MPulse Vocal Arts Institute Core Curriculum and offers students the chance to perform in daily masterclasses on topics such as opera, oratorio, African American art song, and Lieder and to present varied repertoire in VAI concerts.
+This track is in addition to the MPulse VAI Core Curriculum and offers students the chance to perform in daily masterclasses on topics such as opera, oratorio, African American art song, and Lieder, and to present varied repertoire in VAI concerts.
+Solo track students will also receive one-on-one voice lessons with University of Michigan voice faculty.
+Students interested in the Solo Voice Track should review additional audition requirements in the sections below.

 Non-Refundable Application Fee: $75

-Email mpulse@umich.edu if a waiver code is needed for the $75 application fee due to financial need.
+Fill out this form through Acceptd Support if an application fee waiver code is needed due to financial need.

 Faculty